sh2904ubham/sh2904ubham/README.md

   </div>
 </div>
 Welcome to my GitHub profile!
-Full-stack Computer Sciencestudent passionate about building scalable frontend and backend systems with MERN.
+Full-stack Computer Science student passionate about building scalable frontend and backend systems with MERN.
 Eager to learn DevOps and dedicated to mastering Data Structures and Algorithms  for efficient problem-solving and system optimization.
 <p  align="center">
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 </p>